Section 1. General Purchasing Reference FAQ

 Departments are not authorized to make capital equipment purchases regardless of the amount.
 See Capital Equipment Purchases under the Finance and Administration Policy link.

 Computer related items: All requisitions submitted to FSC for computers, software and related items (printers, scanners, monitors, etc.) from all areas of the University must be processed through and approved by the Director of Information Technology Services (ITS).

 Purchasing Card (Pcard) purchases: For purchases up to $5,000, the purchasing card is the preferred method of payment.
 The Purchasing Card (Pcard) Program is designed to streamline the order and payment process for purchases of $5,000 or less in total cost, including shipping, delivery and installation.
 Other forms of payment including invoice billing, check requests and petty cash transactions should be used only when payment by the Pcard is not accepted by the vendor.

-Contact the Financial Services Center (FSC) Office, located in Parker Chapel, Suite 102-104 & 107.
+Contact the Accounts Payable Office, located in Parker Chapel, Suite 102-104 & 107.
 Their forms are located in the Trinity University Google Drive, search FSC Forms.

 All orders exceeding $5,000 must be processed through FSC with a TU requisition so that a purchase order (PO) can be processed.

 A TU requisition is required for any purchase over $5,000.
 See Section D in Purchasing Policy & Procedures for preparation of Grants requisition and Section E for TU requisition preparation.
 The chairman or director, or designee will approve the TU requisition by signature and date then forward to the FSC Office for processing to ensure all appropriate signatures required are obtained.
 If the expenditure is related to a grant reference FAQ from the Office of Management and Budget under the Trinity University Purchasing Policy.

 The TU requisition and several other forms are available in the T-Mail, Google Drive.
 Search, FSC Forms.